NeelShah18/neelshah18.github.io/_posts/2017-03-15-Scopus-analysis.md

 <img src="/images/scopus_pic/scopus.png" width="750px" height="250px">

 #### About ARXIV
-<p style="text-align: justify;">arXiv is an e-print service in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance and statistics.
+<p style="text-align: justify;">ARXIV is an e-print service in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance and statistics.
 Submissions to arXiv should conform to Cornell University academic standards. arXiv is owned and operated by Cornell University, a private not-for-profit educational institution. arXiv is funded by Cornell University Library, the Simons Foundation and by the member institutions.</p> [ref](https://arxiv.org/)

 #### Results of data analysis: